uhub/awesome-swift/README.md

 * [aryaxt/ScrollPager](https://github.com/aryaxt/ScrollPager) - A scroll pager similar to the one in
 * [jpsim/SourceKitten](https://github.com/jpsim/SourceKitten) - An adorable little framework and command line tool for interacting with SourceKit.
 * [dasdom/Tomate](https://github.com/dasdom/Tomate) - This is in the App Store as Fojusi
-* [isair/ManualLayout](https://github.com/isair/ManualLayout) - Easy to use and flexible library for manually laying out views and layers.
-For iOS 8+.
-Supports AsyncDisplayKit.
 * [Charimon/iosViews](https://github.com/Charimon/iosViews) - Sketch plugin to generate ios view code
 * [mileswd/mac2imgur](https://github.com/mileswd/mac2imgur) - A simple Mac app designed to make uploading images and screenshots to Imgur quick and effortless
 * [kevinzhow/NaughtyImageView](https://github.com/kevinzhow/NaughtyImageView) - UIImageView Can Animate Sprite Image